AwesomenessXP/genshin-scanner/README.md

 - Learned that `regex` HAS to be used before making instances of `RegExp`
   - also learned that `^` means to look for an expression at the beginning of a string
 - using an IIFE (immediately invoked function expression) made the API request faster
+- you can use an alias for the function/variable you exported

 # Challenges:
 - My biggest challenge with this project was uploading the images to the API because I wanted to test with local files.
 Then I realized I could convert the images to base 64 string and send them to API and thats where all my problems were, but I realized I was overthinking the whole time.
 I wasn't uploading base 64 strings the whole time, but undefined objects.
 Idk how to make the backend for Node JS so I just used session storage to temporarily hold the images, then retrieve them when I needed to scan them